rt-learn-es6/template_es6_codility/README.md

 ## How to use

 Use this as reference to update cookie cutter.
 Use the cookie cutter version to create an actual project.

+## Set Up

+1. nodemon has to be globally installed for the npm-watch to work.
+Install by:
+   `sudo npm install -g nodemon`